Private Placement Investment Fraud Attorney

 - The investments can be hard to understand.

 - Regulatory oversight may be slim for private placements.

 - There’s a risk of investment fraud.

 What Can I Do if I’ve Lost Money on an Unsuitable Private Placement?

-If you were taken in by private placement investment fraud, or if you feel your advisor or stockbroker recommended unsuitable private placements to you, it is in your best interest to talk to an experienced investment fraud attorney.
-Meyer Wilson see these types of claims often, and we offer a completely free, no-pressure consultation so that you can learn about your rights to recovery after securities fraud, stockbroker misconduct, or investment fraud.
+If you were taken in by private placement investment fraud, or if you feel your advisor or stockbroker recommended unsuitable private placements to you, talk to an experienced investment fraud attorney.
+The lawyers at Meyer Wilson are highly experienced in handling these types of complex claims, and we offer a completely free, no-pressure consultation so that you can learn about your rights to recovery.

 Contact us today if you would like to get started with a free consult!